kevincuallado/gr0und-s3ct0r.github.io/_drafts/contribute-to-ansible.markdown

 $ ansible-test unit --tox apt # for testing the apt ansible module
 $ ansible-test unit --tox --python 3.5 # for using unit test with specific version of python
 ```

-For more general informations about ansible tests you can [read the official documentation](http://docs.ansible.com/ansible/latest/dev_guide/testing.html)
+Further information on testing can be found in the [official documentation](http://docs.ansible.com/ansible/latest/dev_guide/testing.html).

-Testing help you to prevent regression on your implementations,
-but the quality of the ansible project is also due to the fact that the contributors
-take care to maintain an proper version control history.
+Testing will prevent regression in your implementation, but the quality of the Ansible project is also due to the fact that the contributors take care to paintina  proper Version Control History.

 #### e.
 Maintain a properly and semantic git history